victorDeveloper0821/Spring-boot-template/README.md

-# Spring boot Skelton project
+# Spring Boot Skeleton Project Manual

----
+## Project Overview

-the project is based on spring boot version 3
+The Spring Boot Skeleton Project is based on Spring Boot version 3.

 ## Restful Endpoints

----
-Spring-web-starter: use `@Controller` or `@ControllerAdvice` as url endpoints and Error handler aspectively.
+To define RESTful endpoints, utilize the `spring-web-starter`.
+You can create endpoints using `@Controller` or `@ControllerAdvice` for handling specific URLs and implementing error handlers, respectively.

 ## Spring Security

----
-User Authentication
+For user authentication, Spring Security is integrated into the project.

 ## Springdoc Swagger

----
-Online openAPI document
+Springdoc Swagger is integrated to provide an online OpenAPI documentation for your API.